Working with Resource Monitors¶

 Assigning Warehouses to a Resource Monitor¶

-Warehouses can be assigned to a resource monitor through either the web interface or SQL:
+Warehouses can be assigned to an existing resource monitor through either the web interface or SQL:

 Viewing Resource Monitors¶